 Typed paper caption on verso reads (in part): “Allies Grand Strategy Conference in N. Africa.
 President Roosevelt Meets Mr. Churchill.
 One of the most [important] conferences of this war began…

 …with a smattering of light, scattered foxing to the prelims and fore-edges only.
-LETTICE MARSTON was one of the central Churchill secretaries who took down his war memoirs as he…
+LETTICE MARSTON (1919-1988) was one of the central Churchill secretaries who took down his war memoirs as…

 …dust jacket has darkened considerably, with edge-chipping, particularly at the spine head, fractional corner losses, and some streaking across the spine.
 The book is the Second State binding, per Cohen,…